45% of cannabis users don’t tell anyone that they use.

 But this is important because if you can talk to someone who is opposed to cannabis and you can present compelling facts and personal truth, it makes you a little stronger.

-It doesn’t mean you will convert them to be a cannabis believer, but it helps you form articulate thoughts and reasonings to share.
-The hardest person for me to tell about my cannabis use was my grandmother.
+It doesn’t mean you will convert them to be cannabis believers, but it helps you form articulate thoughts and reasonings to share.
+The hardest person for me to tell about my weed use was my grandmother.
 She is an incredibly amazing woman, tough, smart, and very religious (Catholic).

 I will admit that it took me two years to tell her.
-I didn’t start having a conversation with her until 2019 - yes, just last year.
+I didn’t start having a conversation with her until 2019.
 I know she doesn’t fully understand, but she respects me, my choices, and how I live.

 At the end of the day, I know she is not thrilled, but she sees me happy, and she sees how good my life is.

-And really, you don’t need anyone to approve of how you choose to care for your body, they need to respect your choices.
+And really, you don’t need anyone to approve of how you choose to care for your body, they need to respect your choices, like you respect theirs.

 Talk to a stranger